Property Assessment Summary

 Farmland is currently assessed on the basis of its productive value.
 All farmland is rated on the basis of its ability to produce income from the growing of crops and/or the raising of livestock.
 The productive value of farmland is determined using a process that sets a value for the best soils, and then makes adjustments for less than optimum conditions such as stones, the presence of sloughs, or topography not conducive to farming practices.

-1. (i) "farming operations" means the raising, production and sale of agricultural products and include
+(f)"farming operations" means the raising, production and sale of agricultural products and includes

-(iii) the planting, growing and sale of sod.
+(iii) the planting, growing and sale of sod, and

 (RAP) Rural Assessment Policy - In a rural municipality, a residence on farmland is exempt from assessment, in whole or in part, based on the assessed value of the qualifying farmland owned by the farmer/rancher.
 The exemption applies only to land owned by the farmer/rancher or leased from the Crown or a municipality.
 Land that is leased from private owners does not qualify for an exemption.